brown-bird/Cookbook/Functional_Thinking.md

 **Pure Functions** are functions which have no side effects - meaning they do not modify any outside state or the state of parameters.
 There are no reasons to *hide* pure functions as there is no state to protect.

+Another definition: A *pure* function is one that has no side  effects:

+* It references no other mutable class fields
+* It doesn't set any values other than the return value
+* It relies only on the parameters for input

 A **Closure** is a function that carries an implicit binding to all the variables referenced within it.
 In other words, the function (or method) encloses a context around the things it references.

 ~~~groovy